GoldenGateGGX/explorer/README.md

 This repository is configured to build docker image per environment branch.
 This is currently working for `staging` branch.

-After merging code to the `staging` branch, [./github/workflows/build-docker.yml](./github/workflows/build-docker.yml) action will build docker, create pull request with image reference to the ggx-argocd-apps repository.
+After merging code to the `staging` or `master` branch, [./github/workflows/build-docker.yml](./github/workflows/build-docker.yml) action will build docker, create pull request with image reference to the ggx-argocd-apps repository.
 Pull request URL can be checked froma ction summary once its completed.

 ![action summary](./readme-images/action-summary.png)
 Action Summary